insertokername/depy/README.md

 First you should read a bit about scoop buckets from [here](https://github.com/ScoopInstaller/Scoop/wiki/Buckets).
 The proceed to use the [bucket template repo](https://github.com/ScoopInstaller/BucketTemplate) and **make sure your bucket directory is on the master branch.** After that you can just put the link to you repository in the `bucket_url` argument of the program that requires it (something like this: `"bucket_url":"https://github.com/ScoopInstaller/Extras"`)

-## Compilation

-**Compilation dependencies:**
-- only rust

-First install rust from [rustup](https://rustup.rs/).
-After that download the source code from github.
-Finally open the project in your preferred code editor and run `cargo build`.
-The project will be compiled under `target/Debug/depy.exe` and `target/Debug/depy-gui.exe`.,

 ## Garbage clean

 The garbage clean command uninstalls all packages from the cache, freeing up some space.